saijaku1/saijaku1/READMEen.md

   <img src="jaku.png" alt="プロフィール写真" style="width: 150px; border-radius: 50%;">
 </p>
 ### Name: Saijaku
-**Hello！** I'm Saijaku。My character is programming and Reading book,And challenging nee!。I can write HTML and JS but I cannot write only CSS(Now I'm learning).And I play Roblox!
+**Hello！** I'm Jaku.My character is programming and Reading book,And challenging nee!。I can write HTML and JS but I cannot write only CSS(Now I've been learning).And I play Roblox!

 ---